mundalo/mundalo/README.md

 ### Hi there 👋

-I'm currently a student at HiveHelsinki (https://hive.fi/)
+I'm currently a student at Hive Helsinki (https://hive.fi/)

 I'm learning C language and the basis of network and security

-I'm currently working on sorting algorithms and how to best structure and collect data
+I'm currently working on sorting algorithms and how to best structure and collect data.

 ## GitHub Stats